vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/vSphere - Backed by VDS/TKGm/TKOonVsphereVDStkg.md

   **Note**: To make use of an existing JSON file, click **Proceed** under **Upload and Re-configure JSON**.

 7. Enter the required details to generate the input file.
-For reference, see the [sample json file](#sample-input-file).
+For reference, see the [sample JSON file](#sample-input-file).
 8. Execute the following command to initiate the deployment.

    ```
    arcas --env vsphere --file /path/to/vsphere_data.json --avi_configuration --tkg_mgmt_configuration --shared_service_configuration --workload_preconfig --workload_deploy --deploy_extentions
    ```
-9. Use below command if you wish to cleanup the deployment
+9. Use the following command to clean up the deployment.
    ```
    arcas --env vsphere --file /path/to/vsphere_data.json --cleanup
    ```

    The following table describes the parameters.

    Python CLI Command Parameter         | Description                                                  |